-Moving to Universal Credit if you have an existing Tax Credits or other legacy benefit claim
+Moving to Universal Credit if you have an existing legacy benefit claim

 The government are in the process of moving people on the old benefits system over to Universal Credit.
 This process is known as ‘managed migration’.